-This paper begins by looking at the overall picture of safety net organizations in Michigan.
-Next, it describes the FQHC model and how FQHCs operate nationally; it then provides information on the FQHC environment in Michigan, followed by a look at the future of FQHCs within the context of health care reform, and concludes by summarizing the challenges facing FQHCs.
+This paper describes the FQHC model and how FQHCs operate nationally; it then provides a look at the future of FQHCs within the context of health care reform, and concludes by summarizing the challenges facing FQHCs.
 A companion piece to this paper summarizes the effectiveness of FQHCs.

 The Federal Health Center Program supports four types of health centers.
 These centers, which receive federal funding, may be either public or private nonprofit health care organizations.
 The four types of health centers are: